Chapter Two: Return to Kimoto Manor:

 “Where’s your license?”
 Tsuzuki asked.
-The guy turned around smiling.
+The younger gentleman turned around, smiling.

 “I’ll show you,” he replied.
 The man walked over to his wallet.
-Tsuzuki watched on silently.
-The bait had now been taken.
+Tsuzuki silently watched on.
 The new cremator opened his wallet and looked inside.
-Panic met his face.

 “What’s the matter?” he asked.
-The new guy looked up at him pale.
+His “friend” looked up at him pale as a ghost.